 - Ineligibility to run for any type of public office at any level

 - Inability to serve on any jury

 Policies and practices related to felonies have been examined over the years and efforts have been made to eliminate inequity in any form.
 However, a lot still needs to be done.
-Excessive lengthy sentences need to be reduced, racial inequity has to be addressed, barriers for individuals with criminal records need to be minimized and resources have to shift from putting people in jail to preventing that these incidents occur in the first place.
-The goal should be to decrease crime and increase public safety while ensuring that nobody is harmed, abused or robbed.
-Crimes that are harmful for society must and should be punished, but at The Jeffcoat Firm, we strive to achieve justice for all our clients and play our part in creating a system that is fairer and just and where public resources are utilized and where those who have paid their debt are given the ability to start afresh.
+Excessive lengthy sentences need to be reduced, racial inequity has to be addressed, barriers for individuals with criminal records need to be minimized and resources have to shift from putting people in jail to preventing these incidents from occurring in the first place.
+The goal should be to decrease crime and increase public safety while ensuring that nobody is harmed, abused, or robbed.
+Crimes that are harmful to society must and should be punished, but at The Jeffcoat Firm, we strive to achieve justice for all our clients and play our part in creating a system that is fairer and just where public resources are utilized and where those who have paid their debt are given the ability to start afresh.